zammad/zammad-admin-documentation/manage/groups/access-levels.rst

 :OVERVIEW: ...see ticket overviews (but not ticket details)
 :FULL:     ...all of the above **and be assigned tickets**

-.. note:: 🔔 **Group access also enables notifications for that group’s tickets.**
+.. note:: 🔔 **Full group access also enables notifications for that group’s tickets.**

 Setting Access Levels
 ---------------------